nasa/astrobee/doc/general_documentation/INSTALL.md

     export SOURCE_PATH=$HOME/astrobee

-First, clone the flight software repository:
+First, clone the flight software repository and media:

     git clone https://github.com/nasa/astrobee.git $SOURCE_PATH
+    git submodule update --init --depth 1 description/media

-If you are planning to work on guest science stuff, you will also need the `astrobee_android` repository.
+If you are planning to work with guest science code, you will also need the `astrobee_android` repository.
 You should checkout the repository in the same directory you checked out the source code in: